Lindt8/PHITS-Tools/paper.md

-`PHITS Tools` provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format, along with the ability to automatically produce images of plotted tally outputs too.
+`PHITS Tools` provides universal output parsers for the PHITS and DCHAIN codes, capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format, also able to automatically make and save plots (PNG/PDF) of tally results too.

-The substantial number of combinations within PHITS of geometry specification, scoring axes (spatial, energy, time, angle, LET, etc.), tally types (scoring volumetric and surface crossing particle fluxes, energy deposition, nuclide production, interactions,  DPA, and more), potential particle species, and fair amount of "exceptions" or "edge cases" related to specific tallies and/or their settings highlight the utility of such a universal processing code for PHITS.
+The substantial number of combinations within PHITS of geometry specification, scoring axes (spatial, energy, time, angle, LET, etc.), tally types (scoring volumetric and surface crossing particle fluxes, energy deposition, nuclide production, interactions,  DPA, and more), potential particle species, and fair amount of exceptions/edge cases related to specific tallies and/or their settings highlight the utility of such a universal processing code for PHITS.
-When parsing standard PHITS tally output, `PHITS Tools` will return a metadata dictionary, a 10-dimensional NumPy array universally accommodating of all possible PHITS tally output containing all numerical results (structured as shown in the table below), and a Pandas DataFrame containing the same numerical information, which may be more user-friendly to those accustomed to working in Pandas.
+When parsing standard PHITS tally output, `PHITS Tools` returns a metadata dictionary, a 10-dimensional NumPy array universally accommodating of all possible PHITS tally output containing all numerical results (structured as shown in the table below), and a Pandas DataFrame containing the same numerical information for users preferring Pandas.

 +------------+---------------------------------------------------------------------------------------+
 | axis       | description                                                                           |